 Ochoa beach is a horseshoe shaped cove located very close to the airport and it can be the first visitation site for cruise ships starting in San Cristobal.
 Located on the western side of San Cristobal island this place can only be reached by boat.
 It is subtle introduction to the Galapagos.
 You will find a small tidal lagoon behind the beach with sea lions, frigate birds, pelicans and blue footed boobies.
 This also offers up some easy snorkeling opportunities to build confidence in your snorkeling skills.

 Puerto Grande is a beach on the coast of San Cristobal Island close to Kicker Rock.
+The bay is surrounded by mangroves.
 It is a very nice beach with good swimming and snorkeling opportunities.
+Some the regular inhabitants of Puerto Grande ar lava gulls, pelicans, hermit crabs, and blue footed boobes.
 According legend, there is pirate treasure buried at Puerto Grande, although no one has ever found any.
 Possibly the treasure is really one of the best beaches in the Galapagos.

 Interpretation Center: Interpretation Center is where visitors will be introduce to a greater understanding of Galápagos and its uniqueness.
 Charles Darwin set foot on land for the first time in the Galapagos on San Cristobal in 1835.
 At the Interpretation Center you will learn about the history, nature, humankind, and conservation of the wonderful islands.